javiergayala/MMM-Owntracks/README.md

-# MMM-mqtt
+# MMM-Owntracks

 This is an extension for the [MagicMirror²](https://github.com/MichMich/MagicMirror).
-It provides the ability to subscribe to MQTT topics and display them.
+It provides the ability to subscribe to Owntracks location data and display it.

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/javiergayala/MMM-mqtt.git`.
-A new folder will appear, likely called `MMM-mqtt`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/javiergayala/MMM-Owntracks.git`.
+A new folder will appear, likely called `MMM-Owntracks`.
 Navigate into it.
 2. Execute `npm install` to install the node dependencies.

 ## Using the module